 The Trenchcoat Mafia deliberately combined all of their favorite parts of the dark side of paranoid pop culture – movies like The Matrix and The Crow, video games like Doom, death metal rock ‘n’ roll, the outer limits of the Internet, mail-order Soldier of Fortune militia literature – to create a never-never land in which they were implacable and invincible heroes who could proudly proclaim “stay alive, stay different, stay crazy.”
 This self-made universe served first as a refuge, then as an emotional boot camp in which to hone their paranoid rage, fan finally, in the case of Harris and Klebold, as a base from which they could mount their suicide attack on the microcosm high school reality that had tormented them.
 In this they managed to turn the Octopus Theory on its head, and the two lone gunmen actually challenged reality with their lives.

 As with Harris and Klebold, too much of our information comes to us via print or electronic media, both of which are frequently solitary vices devoid of healthy debate and discussion, and in our isolation we succumb to the temptation of seeing patterns where none exist – the post-industrial equivalent of making pictures in the fire.
-We learn that mutant frogs are growing extra legs in Minnesota, that a black market may exist in ex-Soviet nuclear weapons parts, that heavily armed guys in camouflage are funning around the woods firmly convinced that troops of the New World Order in black helicopters are about to take over the country.
+We learn that mutant frogs are growing extra legs in Minnesota, that a black market may exist in ex-Soviet nuclear weapons parts, that heavily armed guys in camouflage are funning around the woods firmly convinced that troops of the New World Order in black helicopters are about to take over the country (by fisher).
 It may be tempting to try and link them all, but no demonstrable relationship exists except that they are all happening in the same world at the same time, and they are all the products of varying degrees of human greed, fear, and stupidity.

 Yet, just as me overcome the temptation to embrace the Octopus and decide that the modern world is not the product of some vast, all encompassing plot designed and ordered by a secret elite and its minions, but just a mess of random chances, one or another of these disturbing synchronous little loops show up just to keep us on edge.
 A New York City bum talks to Stuttering John on The Howard Stern Show, babbling how the Central Intelligence Agency planted microchips in his head to control and confuse his thinking.
 A harmless psycho?
 Maybe, until it starts to emerge that the operation he’s raving about and the symptoms he’s manifesting are uncomfortably close to those resulting from some of the CIA’s MKULTRA mind control experiments as described by author John Marks in his 1979 book The Search for the Manchurian Candidate.
 As conservative scientists state confidently that no real evidence can be offered for global warming, half of Borneo catches fire live on CNN, and you cant help but wonder.
 Perhaps one of the oddest of these lops occurred at the same time as rational individuals, both lay and professional, were presenting a convincing case that the Octopus Theory is nothing more than a dangerous state of mind.
 James Ridgeway and David Vaugn of the Village Voice were digging into the 1991 death of journalist Danny Casolaro, who was writing a book on what he firmly believed was the real Octopus Conspiracy.
 Although his death was ruled a suicide, many close to Casolaro were no satisfied with the verdict, particularly when all his notes and manuscripts vanished and two strange national security-looking types even showed up at his funeral.